Kindles are great.

 Tip: For PDFs, you can put “CONVERT” in the subject line of your email to convert to AZW/MOBI for better zooming and scrolling.

-The Send to Kindle tool only works with the following file types:
+The email conversion tool only works with the following file types:

 If you’re looking to convert and read a different format, you’ll need a different tool such as Calibre -- the next tool in this guide.

-Method B: Calibre -- The Unofficial Option for Converting ePub & Other Books to Read on Your Kindle
+Method 2: Calibre -- The Unofficial Option for Converting ePub & Other Books to Read on Your Kindle

 While Calibre might look a little intimidating at first, it’s simple to use once you know what to do.